 It was here that Wolfgang Amadeus Mozart gave his first concert at the age of 6.
 Afterward, according to Mozart’s father, he threw himself onto the Empress’ ample lap and gave her a kiss.
 But that’s another story.

-In the 18th and 19th century, the pleasures of the table reached new gastronomical heights with the discovery of different and exotic foods and spices.
+In the 18th and 19th centuries, the pleasures of the table reached new gastronomical heights with the discovery of different and exotic foods and spices.
 Table settings became more elaborate.
-At each course all the different dishes were placed on the table at the same time in exactly prescribed locations.
+At each course, all the different dishes were placed on the table at the same time in exactly the prescribed locations.

-The Kings, Queens, Dukes, Duchess, Barons and Baroness would help themselves to whatever was near at hand without moving the dishes, and if necessary pass their plates to their fellow aristocrat to get food that was out of their reach.
+The Kings, Queens, Dukes, Duchess, Barons, and Baroness would help themselves to whatever was near at hand without moving the dishes, and if necessary pass their plates to their fellow aristocrats to get food that was out of their reach.

 This meant it was impractical for these noblemen to sample all the dishes so it was important to have an interesting selection of foods near each guest.
 Each course had the same number of dishes and as many dishes as there were in one course, so many baskets or plates the dessert had.
 This important feast might have had up to eight courses, dessert included.

 There was no lack of good cheer and five hours at the dinner table was a reasonable latitude with a company this numerous.
 Servants numbered more than one to each guest.